What is Foot Pain?

 • Wear a shoe with a cushioned sole with gel inserts or heel cups

-• Wear a supportive shoe, even in the house, and avoid slippers or walking barefoot
+• Wear supportive shoes, even indoors, and avoid slippers or walking barefoot

 Tarsal Tunnel Syndrome: